 Merrill was a prolific writer and had family articles published as lead pieces in The Virginia Genealogist.
 She also wrote an article for that publication describing mapping errors for several Northern Neck counties.
 Another of her family articles was published in The South Carolina Magazine of Ancestral Research.

 In 2001, in memory of her deceased husband of thirty-two years, Merrill established the Donald Mosher Memorial Award for Colonial Virginia Research.
 The award recognizes scholarly research on colonial Virginia topics in the categories of family genealogy, immigrant place of family origin, and publication of obscure or difficult Virginia resources.
 Mary McCampbell Bell, BCG Education Fund treasurer from 2002 through 2009, recalls, “It was my honor and pleasure to work with Merrill as we shared ideas on how her award could be implemented.
 She was extremely knowledgeable about Virginia, and we shared a mutual love of colonial Virginia research.
 Her vision for the Mosher Award was to encourage people to look for and publish little-known Virginia records.”

 We will miss Merrill, but the Mosher Award will continue to inspire and benefit Virginia researchers for years to come.
 Tax-free donations to the BCG Education Fund, designated for the Mosher Award, will assure that the award flourishes.
 For more about the Mosher Award, visit the BCG Education Fund at http://www.bcgcertification.org/educationfund/index.html.

-CG or Certified Genealogist is a service mark of the Board for Certification of Genealogists, used under license by Board-certified genealogists after periodic competency evaluation, and the board name is registered in the US Patent & Trademark Office.
+CG, Certified Genealogist, CGL, and Certified Genealogical Lecturer are service marks of the Board for Certification of Genealogists, used under license by Board-certified genealogists after periodic competency evaluation, and the board name is registered in the US Patent & Trademark Office.